cardiffman/bit/README.md

 JSMN is cloned from https://github.com/zserge/jsmn.git in as the jsmn subdirectory of the bit directory.
 I build a CMakeLists.txt file there that builds JSMN as a library, which is pretty easy.
 Instead of building a proper DOM, the parsing code traverses the array of tokens that JSMN provides and creates the arrays as it goes.

+# Various rendering engines
+The reason there are several programs doing the same thing is to explore the implementation space.
+We have XCB with and without MIT-SHM, we have SDL code which I'm sure is using OpenGL underneath, we have a GTK setup that uses a little cairo to get things done.
+There is an abstraction of GraphicsEngine's which can render the scene built by the builder.
+They have to support the assets the fills and other ways containers get drawn.
+Right now all these engines use the same code to do this, and only vary in how the graphics get to the screen.
+I think this could change easily using the present GraphicsEngine abstraction.

+that things haven't grown as far as they would.